Aboudoc/Ethernaut-OpenZeppelin/README.md

 The DAO Hack
 The famous DAO hack used reentrancy to extract a huge amount of ether from the victim contract.
 See [15 lines of code that could have prevented TheDAO Hack](https://blog.openzeppelin.com/15-lines-of-code-that-could-have-prevented-thedao-hack-782499e00942/).

+# 11. Elevator

+## Challenge

+## Solution

+You can use the view function modifier on an interface in order to prevent state modifications.
+The `pure` modifier also prevents functions from modifying the state.
+Make sure you read [Solidity's documentation](https://docs.soliditylang.org/en/develop/contracts.html#view-functions) and learn its caveats.

+An alternative way to solve this level is to build a view function which returns different results depends on input data but don't modify state, e.g. `gasleft()`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->